RamYadlapalli/TypeScriptDemo/README.md

 6. Overloading Support in TS, not supported in JS

-Arrow Functions
+Arrow Functions:

 1. Consice syntax for anonymous functions
 2. On it lefts takes paramters and right sode contians the body of the function
    Ex: let arr = strArray.filter(emp => emp.Name ==="Test1");

-Function Types -- Like Delegates
+Function Types -- Like Delegates:

 1. Combination of parameter types and return type

 Optional and Defautl Parameters:

 1. In JS all parameters are optional, in TS we need to explicitly mention the param as optional
 2. We can mark the parameter as Optional just by adding "?" -> Same as C#
 3. Default parameters can be set to a literal value or an expression

 Rest Parameters:

 1. Collects a group of parameters into a single array
 2. Denoted with an ellipsis prefix on last parameter

 Function Overloading:

 1. Can have different types, but type definition can be Same

 Interfaces: